Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Simulations

 \section{Simulations}

 In this section we compare, on simulated data, the performance of StaPLR with that of the group lasso.
 In Subsection \ref{sect:viewselection} we investigate the view selection performance of both methods under a number of experimental conditions, and in Subsection \ref{sect:classification} we evaluate the obtained classifiers in terms of area under the receiver operating characteristic curve (AUC).
 In Subsection \ref{sect:largersamplesizes} we investigate the view selection performance of both methods for larger sample sizes, and in Subsection \ref{sect:viewsizes} we explore how the number of features in a view affects the view selection performance if the amount of signal strength is kept constant.
 All simulations are performed in R (version 3.4.0) \citep{R}.
 Penalized logistic regression models are fitted using the package \texttt{glmnet} 1.9-8 \citep{glmnet}.
 The (logistic) group lasso is fitted using the package \texttt{gglasso} 1.3 \citep{gglasso}.
-All tuning parameters are chosen through 10-fold cross-validation such that the binomial deviance with respect to the left out data is minimized.